JasonAgung/tango-puzzle/README.md

-# Tugas Akhir (Skripsi) - Tango Logic Puzzle Game
+# Tango Logic Puzzle Game

-This repository contains the final project (Tugas Akhir/Skripsi) for developing a Tango logic puzzle game with an intelligent solver.
+This repository contains a complete implementation of the Tango logic puzzle game with an intelligent solver.

-## =Á Repository Structure
+## Repository Structure

 - **`tango-puzzle/`** - Main project directory containing the game implementation
 - **`reference/`** - Reference materials and research papers